javascrifer/artist-event-assignment/README.md

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br>
-**Note: unit test contain console.error output due to usage of hooks.**
+**Note: unit tests contains console.error output due to usage of hooks.**